When to Visit Rarotonga, Aitutaki and the Cook Islands

 Again, there’s never a bad time to go fishing in the Cook Islands.
 There are, however, better months than others if you are targeting a particular game species:

-Anything that is not on the list is safe to assume it can be caught year-round.
+Anything not on the list is safe to assume can be caught year-round.
 Check out The Best Time of Year for Fishing in Rarotonga & the Cook Islands for our full fishing analysis.

 The Best Time for Events and Festivals in the Cook Islands

-To attend cultural or sporting events in the Cook Islands, you’ll need to time your trip at particular times of the year.
+To attend cultural or sporting events in the Cook Islands, you’ll need to plan your trip for specific times of the year.
 Of course, dates change yearly, but the approximate months for popular events and festivals are:

-• Te Maeva Nui – End of July to August 4
+- Te Maeva Nui – End of July to early August

 Learn more about each of these events in the 10 Biggest Festivals in Rarotonga & the Cook Islands.
 Plus, check out the upcoming dates for this year in The Top Events & Festivals in the Cook Islands.

-If you’re on a bit of a budget, travelling in the right season can help reduce some costs.
+If you’re on a budget, travelling in the right season can help reduce some costs.

 The Best Time to Visit the Cook Islands for Cheap Accommodation